 is a general purpose Postscript previewer for OS X which

-does not use X11.
+uses X11.
 It does not require a TeX installation and

 can be used to convert Postscript files to other